pinterest/gestalt/docs/markdown/get_started/developers/contributing/development_process.md

 ## Technical Design Documents

-Before starting coding a new component, you must first detail the componentn specifications in Technical Design Documents (TDD).
+Before starting coding a new component, you must first detail the component specifications in Technical Design Documents (TDD).
 You can find the [TDD template here](http://pinch.pinadmin.com/TDD).

 ## RFCs